Remz-Jay/remz-jay.github.com/source/_posts/2014-06-10-git-moving-a-repository-to-a-new-server.markdown

 2. Make sure your repo has all the latest news from its current `origin`:

 		git fetch --all

-3. Add the new `origin` as a temporary remote whilst keeping the old one for now:
+3. Add the new `origin` as a temporary remote whilst keeping the old one for now:<!-- more -->

 		git remote add newrepo ssh://git@newreposerver:newrepo/newname